department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 <insert_url_change_request_link>

-(Redirects deploy weekly on Wed. at 10am ET, or by requesting OOB deploy (of the revproxy job to prod) in #vfs-platform-support.
+(Redirects deploy daily except Friday at 10am ET, or by requesting OOB deploy (of the revproxy job to prod) in #vfs-platform-support.
 Coordinate the items below and canonical URL change after URL change ticket is merged, deployed, and verified in prod.)

 #### CMS engineer steps (the new facility)